444thLiao/evol_tk/ForOrthofinder/README.md

 ## Part description
 ### api

-This directory is the major part which contains these script for processing Orthofinder output.
+This directory is the major part which contains script for processing Orthofinder output.

-Below I will simple introduce these scripts
+Simple introduction of these scripts:

 1. getSeqofOG.py